joannakl/cs102/projects/project2.markdown

 	`public Origin( String originName, int count)`

-	The `originName` cannot be `null` and the `count` should not be negative.
+	The `originName` cannot be `null` or an empty string, and the `count` should not be negative.
 	If this constructor is called with invalid arguments,  it should throw an instance of the `IllegalArgumentException`  with an appropriate message.

-- The class should provide accessor methods (i.e., getters and setters) for the name and the count:
+- The class should provide accessor methods for the name and the count:
 	- `public String getOriginName()`
 	- `public int getCount()`

 - The class should implement `Comparable<Origin>`  interface.
-Two `Origin` objects should be compared based on their count.
-If their counts are equal, the comparison should be done based on the name.
+Two `Origin` objects should be compared based on their count (with the one having a smaller count being considered _smaller_).
+If their counts are equal, the comparison should be done based on the alphabetical ordering of the names.

 - The class should override the `equals` method from the `Object` class.
 Two `Origin` objects are the same if their names and counts are the same.